-The greatest number of impaired miles (751; see Table 4-10) is due to toxic contamination from organics and pesticides, including legacy pollutants such as dioxin, PCBs and DDT.
+The greatest number of impaired miles (752; see Table 4-10) is due to toxic contamination from organics and pesticides, including legacy pollutants such as dioxin, PCBs and DDT.
 For most mainstem river segments that are affected by pulp and paper mill discharges, dioxins have been listed in Category 4-B since 2004.
 Measureable differences above and below sources of dioxin are no longer detectable.
 However, those same segments are listed in Category 5-D for legacy sources of PCB contamination found in fish tissue.

-The second largest number of impaired miles (469) is due to oxygen depletion, affecting aquatic life uses.
-Of similar magnitude (426 miles) is the number of impaired miles that do not attain aquatic life criteria as determined by observations of biological effects.
-Most of these miles were assessed via benthic macroinvertebrate biocriteria although the number of segments also assessed via the algae/periphyton community continued to increase from a total of 26 in 2012 to 38 segments in 2014 (four new listings in Category 3, one in Category 4-A, one in Category 4-B, six in Category 5-A).
-Other notable causes include nutrients (243 miles) and pathogens (E. coli; 183 miles).
+The second largest number of impaired miles (467) is due to oxygen depletion, affecting aquatic life uses.
+Of similar magnitude (429 miles) is the number of impaired miles that do not attain aquatic life criteria as determined by observations of biological effects.
+Most of these miles were assessed via benthic macroinvertebrate biocriteria although the number of segments also assessed via the algae/periphyton community continued to increase from 38 segments in 2014 to 40 segments in 2016

+(2 new listings in Category 5-A).
+Other notable causes include nutrients (241 miles) and pathogens (E. coli; 181 miles).